-- Provide consistent and timely updates on the project. - Maintain a repository of accurate and current contact information for Invenergy, BOEM, and agency primary points of contact. - Engage with agencies at key project stages, milestones, and deliverables. - Facilitate focused discussion of potential issues. - Allocate dedicated time and space for agencies and Invenergy to work toward collaborative solutions. - Recognize agency staff and time constraints, ensuring communications are clear, concise, and meaningful.
+- Provide consistent and timely updates on the project. - Maintain a repository of accurate and current contact information for Invenergy, BOEM, and agency primary points of contact. - Engage with agencies at key project stages, milestones, and deliverables. - Facilitate focused discussion of potential issues. - Allocate dedicated time and space for agencies and Invenergy to work toward collaborative solutions. - Recognize agency staff and time constraints by providing clear, concise, and meaningful communications.

-2 Section Two: Agency Communication
+2 Agency Communication

 Essential agency communication and coordination will occur between Invenergy and BOEM's Pacific Region point of contact.
 BOEM is responsible for offshore renewable energy development in federal waters.
-BOEM's Pacific Region facilitates the responsible development of renewable energy resources on the outer continental shelf through conscientious planning, stakeholder engagement, comprehensive environmental analysis, and sound technical review.
+BOEM's Pacific Region facilitates the responsible development of renewable energy resources on the OCS through conscientious planning, stakeholder engagement, comprehensive environmental analysis, and sound technical review.